 Accounting is the major element of your degree, studied with Finance and Economics.
-In 2nd and 3rd year you study Accounting, Finance, Law and the parts of Economics important to Finance.

 |Subject||Required||Ordinary Level Grade||Higher Level Grade|